-- Make a photography blog which not only showcases your gorgeous photography, but also affiliate links to photography gear used, tips about photo techniques, photography inspiration, studio inspo, and more.
+- Make a photography blog that not only showcases your gorgeous photography, but also affiliate links to photography gear used, tips about photo techniques, photography inspiration, studio inspo, and more.

-For creating passive income for any of these art blog ideas, you will need to learn how to get lots of people to your blog so that you can make money with those affiliate links, ads, paying customers, etc.
+For creating passive income for any of these art blog ideas, you will need to learn how to get high traffic to your blog so that you can make money with those affiliate links, ads, paying customers, etc.

 How to get blog traffic to make passive income:

-- Understand and implement search engine optimization (SEO) as related to Google.
-Adventures in SEO is the course I took recently and highly recommend.
+Understand and implement search engine optimization (SEO) as related to Google.
+I’ve taken a few courses but the course I liked best is called Stupid Simple SEO.

 If blogging is something you’re interested in, subscribe and grab my totally free blogging course!